How and where to dispose of rechargeable batteries

 Special Instructions

-- Tape battery terminals with clear tape and separate batteries in individual bags.
+- Tape battery terminals with clear tape or separate batteries in individual bags.

-- Do NOT place this item in your garbage or recycling carts.
+- Do NOT place this item in your garbage or recycling.

 - Other batteries, such as lithium single-use batteries, and electronic devices with batteries that cannot be removed, should be dropped off for proper disposal.